Have you invented or designed something new? You may be able to protect your rights with a patent.

 Learn more about Design Patents.

-The least-frequently issued type of patent are plant patents—granted for any asexually or sexually reproducible plants (such as flowers) that are both novel and nonobvious.
+The least-frequently issued type of patent are plant patents—granted for any novel, nonobvious, asexually reproducible plant.
+Asexual reproduction is the propagation of a plant to multiply the plant without the use of genetic seeds to assure an exact genetic copy of the plant being reproduced.
+Any known method of asexual reproduction which renders a true genetic copy of the plant may be employed.
 This may include cultivating different types of plants to create mutants or hybrids and also newly found seedlings.
 This patent protects the owner by keeping other individuals or businesses from creating the type of plant or profiting from the plant for at least 20 years from the date of the application.

 Learn about Plant Patents.